Social Accountability Report

 IV.
 Number of Direct Import Suppliers Assessed

 Dillard’s maintains a program that enables its factories to receive an Assessment that is valid for 1 or 2 years if specific criteria are met.
-Twenty factories qualified for 2-year Assessments and were therefore exempt from the yearly Assessment audits.
+Twenty-two factories qualified for 2-year Assessments and were therefore exempt from the yearly Assessments.
 This program provides clear guidance on Dillard’s risk of compliance determinations and ratings to establish the appropriate follow‐up measures.
-Exempting low risk yearly compliant Assessments, which allow Dillard’s to deploy its social accountability resources efficiently.
-Dillard’s conducted 284 factory Assessments for imported merchandise from factories in FY2022.
+Exempting low risk, yearly compliant Assessments allows Dillard’s to deploy its social accountability resources more efficiently.
+Dillard’s conducted 259 factory Assessments for imported merchandise from factories in FY2023.
 Dillard’s allows a factory to waive the Assessment if they submit an approved independent 3rd party audit report that was conducted within the last 12 months.

 back to top